 What are hurricane deductibles, and how do they work?

 Hurricane deductibles are a percentage of your home’s insured value, usually between 1% and 5%.
 These apply specifically to hurricane-related damages and must be paid out of pocket before your insurance covers the remaining costs.
+Additionally, a windstorm deductible applies to damage caused by any type of high wind, not just named hurricanes, and is also typically expressed as a percentage of the insured value of the home.

 How do I choose the right hurricane insurance policy?